Dsblima/Leituras/Coding/Clean Code.md

 * Code at the boundaries needs clear separation and tests that define expectations.
 We should avoid letting too much of our code know about the third-party particulars.
 It’s better to depend on something you control than on something you don’t control, lest it end up controlling you.

 * We manage third-party boundaries by having very few places in the code that refer to them.
 We may wrap them as we did with Map, or we may use an ADAPTER to convert from our perfect interface to the provided interface.
 Either way our code speaks to us better, promotes internally consistent usage across the boundary, and has fewer maintenance points when the third-party code changes.

+# Chapter 9 - Unit tests
+* Our profession has come a long way in the last ten years.
+In 1997 no one had heard of Test Driven Development.
+For the vast majority of us, unit tests were short bits of throwaway code that we wrote to make sure our programs “worked.”
+We would painstakingly write our classes and methods, and then we would concoct some ad hoc code to test them.
+Typically this would involve some kind of simple driver program that would allow us to manually interact with the program we had written.
+* I would write a test that made sure that every nook and cranny of that code worked as I expected it to.
+* The Agile and TDD movements have encouraged many programmers to write automated unit tests, and more are joining their ranks every day.
+But in the mad rush to add testing to our discipline, many programmers have missed some of the more subtle, and important, points of writing good tests.

+## The Three Laws of TDD
+> First Law You may not write production code until you have written a failing unit test.
+>Second Law You may not write more of a unit test than is sufficient to fail, and not compiling is failing.
+>Third Law You may not write more production code than is sufficient to pass the currently failing test.

+* These three laws lock you into a cycle that is perhaps thirty seconds long.
+The tests and the production code are written together, with the tests just a few seconds ahead of the production code
+* What this team did not realize was that having dirty tests is equivalent to, if not worse than, having no tests.
+The problem is that tests must change as the production code evolves.
+The dirtier the tests, the harder they are to change.
+The more tangled the test code, the more likely it is that you will spend more time cramming new tests into the suite than it takes to write the new production code.
+As you modify the production code, old tests start to fail, and the mess in the test code makes it hard to get those tests to pass again.

+* Test code is just as important as production code.
+It is not a second-class citizen.
+It requires thought, design, and care.
+It must be kept as clean as production code.

+### Tests Enable the -ilities
+* If you don’t keep your tests clean, you will lose them.
+And without them, you lose the very thing that keeps your production code flexible.
+Yes, you read that correctly.
+It is unit tests that keep our code flexible, maintainable, and reusable.
+The reason is simple.
+If you have tests, you do not fear making changes to the code!
+Without tests every change is a possible bug.
+* So having an automated suite of unit tests that cover the production code is the key to keeping your design and architecture as clean as possible.

+## Clean Tests
+* What makes tests readable?
+The same thing that makes all code readable: clarity, simplicity, and density of expression.
+In a test you want to say a lot with as few expressions as possible.

+## A Dual Standard
+* That is the nature of the dual standard.
+There are things that you might never do in a production environment that are perfectly fine in a test environment.
+Usually they involve issues of memory or CPU efficiency.
+But they never involve issues of cleanliness.

+## Single Concept per Test
+* Perhaps a better rule is that we want to test a single concept in each test function.
+We don’t want long test functions that go testing one miscellaneous thing after another.
+* So it’s not the multiple asserts in each section of Listing 9-8 that causes the problem.
+Rather it is the fact that there is more than one concept being tested.
+So probably the best rule is that you should minimize the number of asserts per concept and test just one concept per test function.

+## F.I.R.S.T.
+> Fast: Tests should be fast.
+> Independent: Tests should not depend on each other.
+> Repeatable: Tests should be repeatable in any environment.
+> Self-Validating: The tests should have a boolean output.
+> Timely: The tests need to be written in a timely fashion.